As a sales professional, it’s incredibly important to understand how your customers feel about working with you. A bold claim, we know.

 Now comes the real fun.
 What do you do with all of this incoming data?

-When you setup a NPS, you also want to setup 3 “thank you” landing pages.
+When you set up an NPS, you also want to set up 3 “thank you” landing pages.
 One for promoters, one for neutrals, and one for detractors.

-Upon submission of the survey, the customer should be redirected to the appropriate thank you page based on their response.
+Upon submission of the survey, the customer is redirected to the appropriate thank you page based on their response.

-For promoters, first thank them for taking the time to give their feedback.
-Then, the natural next step is to provide a way for the customer to share their fantastic experience (social media sharing) or provide referrals to family/friends/colleagues.
+As a promoter, you should first thank them for taking the time to give their feedback.
+Then, you can provide a way for the customer to share their fantastic experience (social media sharing) or provide referrals to family/friends/colleagues.

-Promoters are happy with the work you’ve done, excited to give you positive feedback, and ripe for a referral ask at that exact moment when they’re thinking about the great service they got.
+When promoters are happy with the work you’ve done, they are excited to give you positive feedback.
+Often, they are ripe for a referral ask right then as they’re thinking about the great service they received.

-When a customer is considered a detractor, it is because something either went wrong or was sub-optimal during their homebuying experience.
-They were invested enough to answer your survey, so now is the time to ask them additional questions about which part(s) of the process caused them to give you a lower rating.
+When a customer is a detractor, it’s because something either went wrong or was sub-optimal during their home buying experience.
+They are invested enough to answer your survey, so now is the time to ask them additional questions about which part(s) of the process caused them to give you a lower rating.
 What didn’t happen that they wish would have?

-Detractors are a great opportunity to learn about your loan process and workflow and identify any perceived issues that you can quickly clear up.
+Consequently, detractors provide a great opportunity to learn about your loan process and workflow.
+They help identify any perceived issues that you can quickly clear up.
 Detractors generally don’t become repeat customers, so engage them as best you can to clear up their issues or fears.

-Getting started with NPS is easy.
-You just need a simple email survey, and some well-designed landing pages.
-With these things in place, you’ll be informed about your customers’ experience, gain insights that drive profitable changes, and primed to ask for referrals at the height of customer satisfaction.
+Overall, getting your start with NPS is easy.
+You just need a simple email survey and some well-designed landing pages.
+With these things in place, you’ll be informed about your customers’ experience, gain insights that drive profitable change, and primed to ask for referrals at the height of customer satisfaction.